wp-plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 3.2 =
+* Updated for BuddyPress 1.6
+* Requires BuddyPress 1.6 or higher
 = 3.1 =
 * Fixed the search when field options contain trailing spaces
 * Fixed the search when field type is changed after creation